matteo-cagiada/AF2chi_localcolabfold/README.md

 cd af2chi_localcolabfold
 ```
-As first, you need to install a localColabFold version compatible with AF2χ.
-We provide an installation script `install_colabbatch_linux.sh` in the repository, which installed our tested version of localColabFold.
-The script is a modified version of the original installation script from the localColabFold repository, with adjustments on dependency to maximise compatibility.
+Next, you need to install a localColabFold version compatible with AF2χ.
+We provide an installation script `install_colabbatch_linux.sh` in the repository, which installs our tested version of localColabFold.
+The script is a modified version of the original installation script from the localColabFold repository, with adjustments to dependencies to maximise compatibility.

 **N.B.:** LocalColabFold works with  **CUDA >= 12.0**.
 If you encounter dependency issues, refer to the [localColabFold](https://github.com/YoshitakaMo/localcolabfold) documentation for troubleshooting.
 ```sh